darkhz/invidtui/README.md

   `pacman -S noto-fonts noto-fonts-emoji noto-fonts-extra`<br/>

 - For the video mode, only MP4 videos will be played, and currently there is no way to modify this behavior.
 This will change in later versions.

+- The close-instances option should mainly be used if another invidtui instance may be using the socket, if there was an application crash, or if an error pops up like this: ``` Error: Socket exists at /home/test/.config/invidtui/socket, is another instance running?```.

+## Bugs
+- Video streams from an invidious instance that are other than 720p or 360p can't currently be played properly when loaded from a saved playlist (only video will be played, audio won't), since we need to merge the audio and video streams, and I have yet to find a way to do that via the m3u8 playlist spec.